nesar/bcg_candidate_classifier/README.md

-# BCG Candidate Classifier
+# CCG Candidate Classifier

-A streamlined implementation of candidate-based Brightest Cluster Galaxy (BCG) detection using deep learning.
+Implementation of candidate-based Cluster Central Galaxy (CCG) detection using deep learning.
 This repository focuses exclusively on the candidate-based classification approach, where local bright spots are first identified and then ranked/classified to find the best BCG.

 ## Overview